-The course will be examined via two supervised essays, of 5000 words each.
+The course will be examined via two supervised essays, of 5,000 words each.
 The first essay will be submitted before the start of Hilary Term, and the second essay at the end of Hilary Term.
-Students will receive feedback from the assessors for their Core essays.
+You will receive feedback from the assessors for your Core essays.